- Street & General Maintenance

-Material too large to be placed in normal waste collection containers [mobile totes or dumpsters] such as appliances, furniture, residential yard waste and other debris considered REGULAR or ROUTINE residential solid waste.
-This service is NOT intended for the collection of debris generated in the process of DEMOLITION, RENOVATION, or REMODELING.
+Material too large to be placed in normal waste collection containers (mobile totes or dumpsters) such as appliances, furniture, residential yard waste, and other debris is considered regular or routine residential solid waste.
+This service is not intended for the collection of debris generated in the process of demolition, renovation, or remodeling.

-Materials that are greater than Regular or Routiene, DEMOLITION, RENOVATION, REMODLING must be disposed of by homeowner.
-Owner can deliver to the Roanoke or Salem Transfer stations.
-RVRA’s phone number is 540-283-6550.
+Materials that are greater than regular or routine, demolition, renovation, and remodeling must be disposed of by the homeowner.
+The owner can deliver to the Roanoke or Salem Transfer stations.
+RVRA's phone number is 540-283-6550.
 Or rvra.net for rules and regulations.

 - Multi-family residential properties that utilize the City's Sanitation services for normal scheduled solid waste collection.